The Citizen's Role in the Age of Fifth Generation Warfare

 Culture & Leadership

 I want to be clear: I’m not a subject matter expert on fifth-generation warfare.
-But I am a patriot.
-I care about my country, my state, and the everyday people trying to build good lives in a world that often feels confusing or unstable.
-And I’ve come to realize that in this new era, the battlefield isn’t just overseas—it’s everywhere.
+But I am a proud American business owner who recognizes my company's role in what we do as creators of media.
+I care about my country, my state, and the everyday people trying to build good lives in a world that often feels confusing and unstable - and I’ve come to realize that in this new era, the battlefield isn’t just overseas—it’s everywhere.
 It’s in our screens, our conversations, our schools, and even in our local businesses.

 Fifth-generation warfare (5GW) is defined not by who has the most weapons, but by who controls the narrative.
 It’s about shaping perception, spreading doubt, and leveraging information as a weapon.
 It’s waged through social media, disinformation campaigns, and increasingly, even through algorithms and artificial intelligence.
 The targets aren’t military bases—they’re belief systems.